-A quorum for each meeting is a majority of the official representatives or their alternates from each political subdivision (i.e., Federal, State, and tribal) participating in this partnership.
-Actions or decisions cannot be passed without a quorum present.
+A quorum for each remote or in-person meeting is a majority (>50%) of the official representatives or their alternates from each political subdivision (i.e., Federal, State, and tribal) participating in this partnership either physically or remotely (through phone or electronic means).
+Administrative actions or decisions cannot be passed without a quorum present.